jyp/PLT-Course/Exam/Exam.markdown

 Q2.
 (4 pts)

-Consider the following program written using references.
-It assumes call-by-value semantics.
+Consider the following program.
+It uses the call by reference calling convention.

-f (a, b : reference to integer) returns reference to integer {
+f (a, b : integers passed by reference) {
-    t : reference to integer

-    t := a
     a := b
+    b := b + 3;
     return t
 }

 x, y: integer

-...
+f(x,y)

+x := y + 1;
-print (f (x, y) + x)
+print (x + y);

+What is printed?

-Translate the function `f` and its call to a language that does not support references, by using pointers.
-You are not allowed to change the "algorithm".
+Translate the function `f` and its call to a language that does not support call by reference, but only call by value, by using pointers.
+You are not allowed to change anything else.
+In particular, the "algorithm", the declatations of x and y must remain the same.

+Alt: other calling conventions.

 Q3.